 “The renewed weakness of productivity growth over the first half of 2017 will almost certainly have been exacerbated by the Brexit Vote.”12

-The Governor of the Bank of England, Mark Carney has also stated that Brexit is already having a “noticeable impact” on the UK economy and is depressing the rate at which it can grow.13
+The governor of the Bank of England, Mark Carney, has also stated that Brexit is already having a “noticeable impact” on the UK economy and is depressing the rate at which it can grow.13

 UK growth expectations for the next five years are the most pessimistic in over four decades.
 14 Every major international and domestic economic forecaster has downgraded its projections for the UK.

-The impact of Brexit on public finances17
+Figure 1: The Impact of Brexit on Public Finances17

 Consumer spending has seen its weakest annual growth since 2012.
 UK households have now been net borrowers for four successive quarters for the first time since records began in 1987.
-UK households are saving less than at any time for almost twenty years, in an effort to sustain their spending.25
+UK households are saving less than at any time for almost 20 years, in an effort to sustain their spending.25

 The Resolution Foundation warns that Britain is on course for the longest period of falling living standards since records began back in the 1950s.26